SFGLab/MultiMM/README.md

 ## Copyrights

-The software is freely distributed and everybody can use it how they want, improve it, and communicate with the authors in case that they want to work further with this research.
-In case that the software would be used for reserch, we would like that you will cite our paper:
+The software is freely distributed and everybody can use it how they want, improve it, or apply it to their research interests.
+In case that the software would be used for research, we would like that you will cite our paper:

 - Korsak, Sevastianos, Krzysztof Banecki, and Dariusz Plewczynski.
 "Multiscale Molecular Modelling of Chromatin with MultiMM: From Nucleosomes to the Whole Genome." bioRxiv (2024): 2024-07.

-## Copyrights
-Please cite our article if you would like to base your research in this software.
+Please, communicate with the authors in case that you would like to contribute in this model, and you would like to improve it.